 In a second experiment, we use a machine running Ubuntu 24.4 with 8GB or RAM and Intel core i5 processor.
 The Ubuntu machine/linux kernel enables throttling of the bandwidth and latency.
 The communication is via a wifi and a 5G hotspot.

-Linux traffic control was used using a tocken bucket filter (tbf) to slow down the data rate to 200kbit and only enable 16kbit bursts.
+Linux traffic control was used using a token bucket filter (tbf) to slow down the data rate to 200kbit and only enable 16kbit bursts.
 The results are shown in Figure y2b.
 We see the magnitude of the peaks is reduced as the hangout video quality drops after the traffic control filter is enabled.
 However the general traffic characteristics look the same, there is no smoothening effect observed that may result from the paced sender.
 So it seems in this case the general rate control of hangout for the video encoding reacted quick enough to avoid critical network operation.